 - This symbol means the material came from the theatrical adaptation Willy Wonka Junior.

 Clearly since the movie is based on the book there are many elements present in both works.
-In most cases, we gave preference to the movie in this case since readers are more likely to be familiar with the movie than the book.
+In those cases, we gave preference to the movie in this case since site visitors are more likely to be familiar with the movie than the book.

 Footnotes and Sources